- Online Master of Public Health (MPH) program. Complete in as few as 12 months.

 - Master of Public Health Online: Specialize in Community Health | No GRE Required

 - Online MS in Health Informatics & Analytics.
 Complete in as few as 20 months.
 GRE waivers available

 - Online Master's in Public Health (MPH) and Doctor of Public Health (DrPH)

 No GRE Masters in Public Health programs are a popular search for people who want to get their education without the hassles of formal examinations.
 The GRE is a difficult test and many students are looking for a way to avoid taking it when furthering their education.
-Here are five schools that offer MPH degrees with no GRE scores required for admission: (See 10 Online MPH Programs)
+Here are five schools that offer MPH degrees with no GRE scores required for admission: (See 10 Online MPH Programs with no GRE Requirement)

 - Walden University: (Highly Recommended & 100% Online!)
 Walden’s Master of Public Health (M.P.H.) addresses the growing need for well-prepared public health professionals and provides you with the credentials to serve as an advocate for the development of healthy individuals, organizations, and communities.
 Consistent with our commitment to continuous quality improvement, Walden University has designed the curriculum for the Master of Public Health (M.P.H.) program to reflect the professional guidelines set forth by leading public health organizations.
 56 total quarter credits.